 The examination consists of a written, a visual and a practical (microscopic slide) test.
 The examination questions are exclusively multiple choice.
 There are approximately 80 written questions, 80 projected image questions and 30 microscopic slides.
 The examination lasts approximatley six hours.
 The test is comprehensive and covers all body sites.
-(For example: Gynecologic, Urine, sputum, fluids and fine needle aspirations.
+(For example: Gynecologic, Urine, sputum, fluids and fine needle aspirations of multiple organs).

 A microscope is provided for the examination.

 Major emphasis lies on personal experience.
 Practice in cytopathology of all body sites on a regular basis should serve as sufficient preparation for the exam.

 A valuable source of information are online educational sites such as the IAC Educational Resources page.
 Please note that these cases are excellent to sharpen your visual recognition capacity but are not representative of the examination as many present rare entities.